karlasanc/karlasanchez.us/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a personal portfolio website built with Next.js to showcase all the web applications and projects I've developed.
-The app serves as a centralized platform where potential collaborators, employers, or anyone interested can explore my work across different technologies.
+This is a personal portfolio website built with Next.js to showcase all the web applications and projects I’ve developed.
+The app serves as a centralized platform for potential collaborators, employers, or anyone interested in exploring my work across different technologies.
+Below are some key features and technical highlights:

 Key features:
-* Project Gallery: Displaying a collection of my personal and professional web projects.
+* Project Gallery: A collection of my personal and professional web projects, with links to live demos and GitHub repositories.
-* Interactive Demos: Links to live demos of each project, including both frontend and backend showcases.
+* Interactive Demos: Live links to demos of each project, showcasing both frontend and backend implementations.
-* Responsive Design: A sleek, mobile-friendly interface for smooth navigation across all devices.
+* Responsive Design: A fully responsive UI built with Tailwind CSS, ensuring seamless navigation on desktop, tablet, and mobile devices.

-The application is deployed on Netlify, ensuring fast and reliable performance, while my Laravel-based projects are hosted on SiteGround for a seamless integration of both front-end and back-end demos.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+Technical Highlights:
+* Next.js Static Site Generation (SSG): Used SSG to pre-render the project gallery pages, improving load times and SEO.
+This ensures that static pages are generated at build time, enhancing performance.
+* API Routes: Leveraged Next.js API routes to handle form submissions, contact page interactions, and dynamic data fetching without needing a separate backend.
+* Image Optimization: Utilized Next.js's built-in <Image /> component to optimize images automatically for faster loading times and reduced page size.
+* Automatic Static Optimization: Next.js automatically optimizes pages that don't have server-side data requirements, ensuring the best performance for pages without dynamic content.
+* Custom Document and Head Configuration: Customized the _document.js and _app.js files to improve the overall performance and add meta tags for better SEO and social sharing.

+Deployment:
+* Netlify: The app is deployed on Netlify, providing fast, global delivery of static assets and automatic builds with each new commit.
+* SiteGround: My Laravel-based backend projects are hosted on SiteGround, where they integrate seamlessly with the Next.js frontend to showcase full-stack applications.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * React
 * Next
 * Tailwind CSS
-* Npm

 <p align="right">(<a href="#readme-top">back to top</a>)</p>